j-berg-au/BOUNDLESS/content/Notes.md

 - Grants a Totem to use on self from Druid
 ##### Narrative
 - Fast healing of Scars?
+- Berserker: Calm Before the Storm.
+Outside of combat, your thoughts and emotional state cannot be divined or read in any way.
+Find a way to buff this
+- Knight: Squire.
+You have a lilguy who does stuff for you.
+	- Ask the other players if any of them would like to volunteer to play as your Squire.
+If no one volunteers, you may play as your own Squire.
+The Squire has a 0 in all skills and cannot spend Stress
 ### Adept
 ##### Combat
 - Buffs to INVISIBLE
 - +1 Die on Tricks with certain tags
 - Bonuses from attacking from HIDDEN
+- Artisan Talent tree to build, customise, and upgrade their own weapon
+	- Upgrade Damage Die
+	- Make Accurate
+	- Give Graze
+	- Effect on hit
 ##### Narrative
 - Artisan talent to make them the best crafter
+- Buffs to stealth/group stealth (Skirmisher)
+- Pet
 ### Mage
 ##### Combat
 - More things to do that don't cost Mana